+ESAT-6 antibody treatment

-ESAT-6 Antibody Treatment- 10×10^6 bacteria for each mycobacterial strain were washed with PBS and either treated with ESAT-6 antibody (ab26246) or not treated for 45 min at room temperature.
-Untreated and ESAT-6 antibody-treated cultures were processed for infection of PMA-differentiated THP-1 cells at a multiplicity of infection of 10.
-Infection was maintained at 37 °C in a CO2 incubator for 4 h followed by 2 h of amikacin treatment to remove any extracellular bacteria.
-Infected cells were washed with RPMI 1640 medium followed by lysis using 0.06% SDS and plated on 7H11 agar plates to determine the CFUs.
-15 days post-plating CFUs for each strain were counted and averaged between multiple sets.
+x106 for 10 bacteria each mycobacterial strain were washed with PBS and either treated with ESAT-6 antibody (ab26246) or not treated for 45 minutes at RT.
+Untreated and ESAT-6 antibody treated cultures were processed for infection of PMA differentiated THP-1 cells at an MOI of 10.
+Infection was maintained at 37°C in CO2 incubator for 4 h followed by 2 h amikacin treatment to remove any extracellular bacteria.
+Infected cells were washed with RPMI followed by lysis using 0.06% SDS and plated on 7H11 agar plates to determine the CFU's.
+15 days post plating CFU's for each strain were counted and averaged between multiple sets.